bread34657/RISC-V_RV32SOC/README.md

 try to make a soc for practicing

 # Spec
-five stage pipeline single core
+Five stage pipeline single core
 RV32IM inst arch
 CSR for Mode
 CLINT for timer interrupt